Changes to waste management system, bonus for cleaners passed in Parliament

 In response, Dr Khor said while the PWM bonus does not apply to cleaners who are directly employed, MEWR urges employers who are doing well to “share their gains and reward their workers fairly".

-As part of the changes, some 40,000 resident cleaners may stand to receive up to 4 per cent more in wages each year, said Dr Khor in her opening speech.
+As part of the changes, about 40,000 resident cleaners may stand to receive up to 4 per cent more in wages each year, said Dr Khor in her opening speech.

-With the scheduled annual wage increments under the PWM, cleaners could see their salaries go up by 7 per cent from now till 2020, when the PWM bonus is mandated.
+With the scheduled annual wage increments under the PWM, cleaners could see their salaries rise by up to 7 per cent each year from now until 2020, when the PWM bonus is mandated.

 Dr Khor said more details on the bonus will be given in due course.